 During Key Stage Two, we will teach our pupils to develop a chronologically secure knowledge based understanding of British, local and world history, establishing clear narratives within and across the periods they study.
-We will enable them to develop the skills to make connections, contrasts and trends over time and to develop the appropriate use of historical terms using knowledge organisers to enhance their understanding.
+We will enable them to develop the skills to make connections, contrasts and trends over time and to develop the appropriate use of historical terms using knowledge organisers and learning strips to enhance their understanding.
 We will encourage the children to ask questions about change, cause, similarity and difference, and significance.
 Our children will be taught to recognise that the past is represented by a wide variety of sources and we aim to help them to understand the reliability of these sources and the significance of them in our own lives today.
 From the building of Stonehenge in Prehistoric Britain, through the Egyptians, Romans, Greeks, Vikings and the Mayan Civilisation, pupils are taken on a journey of historical enquiry and investigation.
 In Year 6, pupils sharpen their chronological knowledge and historical skills of enquiry and interpretation by studying more recent historical events.
 Our children consider the significance of the arrival of the Empire Windrush as a turning point in British history.

 Our Y3 children study the Palaeolithic, Mesolithic and Neolithic eras and created homes at school; our children produced some breath taking houses to extend their historical understanding further in a practical way.